 - 3. Click Save Profile > Done.
 The agent profile page is displayed. - 4.
 To add a redirect URL for CDSSO, go to the agent profile page and add the URL. - 5.
-To change the introspection scope, click Native Consoles > Access Management, and update the agent in the AM admin UI.
-By default, the agent
+To change the introspection scope, click Antive Consoles > Access Management, and update the agent in the AM admin UI.
+By default, the agent can introspect OAuth 2.0 tokens issued to any client, in the realm and subrealm where it is created.

-Set up an IG agent in AM 7 and later
+Register an IG agent in AM 7 and later

-In AM 7 and later versions, follow these steps to set up an agent that acts on behalf of IG.
+In AM 7 and later versions, follow these steps to register an agent that acts on behalf of IG.